bagmk/Hackathon2021/SRRSA/business/BusinessCases.md

 </table>
 <table align="center">
      <tr>
-      <td>  The following visualization shows a storm prediction feature used in the QNN and QPC.</td>
+      <td>  The following visualization shows a storm prediction feature used in the amplitude encoding filter.</td>
      </tr>
 </table>